Harvard rescinds fellowship offer to leading rights activist

 “This is a shocking violation of academic freedom,” Roth told The Associated Press.
 “I don’t understand how an institution that purports to address foreign policy, that even has a human rights policy center, how can it possibly avoid criticism of Israel.”

-In a statement, the Harvard Kennedy School didn’t say why Ross wasn’t chosen for a fellowship, only that Elmendorf “decided not to make this fellowship appointment, as he sometimes decides not to make other proposed academic appointments, based on an evaluation of the candidate’s potential contributions to the Kennedy School.”
+In a statement, the Harvard Kennedy School didn’t say why Roth wasn’t chosen for a fellowship, only that Elmendorf “decided not to make this fellowship appointment, as he sometimes decides not to make other proposed academic appointments, based on an evaluation of the candidate’s potential contributions to the Kennedy School.”

 The director of the Carr Center, Mathias Risse, called the decision a “profoundly sad moment” for him personally.

-Note: This story was updated to correct two instances in which Roth was referred to as “Ross.”